chipsalliance/firrtl-spec/spec.md

 Probes can be passed through ports using the `define`{.firrtl} statement (see [@sec:define]).

-For details of how to read and write through probe types, see [@sec:reading-probe-references;@sec:force-and-release].

 Probe types may be specified as part of an external module (see [@sec:externally-defined-modules]), with the resolved referent for each specified using `ref`{.firrtl} statements.

 `Probe`{.firrtl} and `RWProbe`{.firrtl} types may be associated with an optional group (see [@sec:optional-groups]).